310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 Everyone in Ryuseitai had saved me…

-They made me, someone who was always doing ninja stuff all on his own, into an idol—into a comrade who can pursue dreams with them…
+They made me, someone who was always doing ninja stuff all on his own, into an idol — into a comrade who can pursue dreams with them…

 A ninja’s one true mission is to be of use to people, yet… I could not think of what to do… I just panicked.